khouakhi/hugo2/content/home/teaching.md

 +++
 I have teaching experience in:

-- R in geosciences
+- R and Python for geosciences
 - Introduction to storm surges
-- Geospatial analyses in R
+- Geospatial analyses in R/Python